-The Empire Plan is a health insurance option available to those eligible to participate in the New York State Health Insurance Program (NYSHIP) ̶ primarily New York State government employees, retirees, and their dependents.
+The Empire Plan is a self-funded, non-ERISA health insurance option available to those eligible to participate in the New York State Health Insurance Program (NYSHIP) - primarily New York State government employees, retirees, and their dependents.
 Nationwide, the plan covers over one million members.

 As with any public health emergency, UnitedHealthcare and The Empire Plan will work with and follow all COVID-19 guidance and protocols issued by the U.S. Centers for Disease Control and Prevention (CDC), Centers for Medicare & Medicaid Services (CMS), and state and local public health departments.
 For the latest news and guidance on the virus, please visit cdc.gov/coronavirus/2019-ncov.

 The Empire’s policyholder is the State of New York, and each aspect of the plan (hospital, prescription drugs, medical, behavioral health) is awarded separately via a Request for Proposal process, meaning multiple carriers are involved in plan administration.
-The UnitedHealthcare portion of the plan includes a non-hospital based PPO component for in-network benefits.
-In addition to use of UnitedHealthcare’s nationally contracted providers nationwide, UnitedHealthcare’s Options PPO network providers serve as the participating providers for the in-network component in: Arizona, Connecticut, Florida, Illinois (Chicago and surrounding counties), Maryland, New Jersey, North Carolina, Pennsylvania, South Carolina, Virginia, Washington D.C. and West Virginia.
-UnitedHealthcare’s Empire Plan Network Management based in Kingston, NY, manages a standalone Empire Plan Network for all other states, with the primary population of those providers located in New York.
+The UnitedHealthcare portion of the plan includes a non-hospital-based PPO component for in-network benefits.
+In addition to the use of UnitedHealthcare’s nationally contracted providers nationwide, UnitedHealthcare’s Options PPO network providers serve as the participating providers for the in-network component in U.S. states and territories outside New York.